YuiSurbhi/Tic-Tac-Toe-Game/README.md

 ----------
 - | - | -
 ```
-- Now computer will make the move randomly.<br>
+- Now the computer will make the move randomly.<br>
 ```plaintext
 X | - | -
 ----------